3sanket3/3sanket3/content/posts/2019-04-19---nodejs-tutorials-series.md

 ### Watch for the changes and automatically restart the server

 - Currently each time you make changes in the `index.js`, you will have to stop the server(using ctrl+c in windows, cmd+c in macOS I guess), and start again to see the effects.
 - Instead to keep watch on the file, we can use a package called `nodemon`.
-We can install it as dev dependency by running `npm install nodemon --save --dev` or `yarn add nodemon --dev`.
+We can install it as dev dependency by running `npm install nodemon --save-dev` or `yarn add nodemon --dev`.
 - And update the `start` script in `package.json` to as shown below

 ```json